Back to Blog

 GCP

-Using their Preemptible N1-standard-1 instances (1 vCPU and 3.75GB of memory) will run $4.13 per day with the top three charges being:
+Using Spot e2-medium instances (2 vCPU and 4GB of memory) will run about $4.45 per day with the top three charges being:

 • GKE management fee $2.40 per day